dotnet/dotnet-monitor/documentation/configuration/configuration-sources.md

 # Configuration Sources

+> [!IMPORTANT]
+> See [Security Considerations](../security-considerations.md#storing-configuration-secrets) for important information regarding specifying secrets in configuration.

 `dotnet monitor` can read and combine configuration from multiple sources.
 The configuration sources are listed below in the order in which they are read (first is lowest precedence, last is highest precedence):

 - Command line parameters